Luke-ZL/CSm146_Introduction_to_Machine_Learning/README.md

 # My CSm146 homework

 ## Introduction
-THis is my projects for CS m146 Introduction to Machine Learning taken in Fall 2019.
+These are my projects for CS m146 Introduction to Machine Learning taken in Fall 2019.